 6. Mediterranean Grilled Avocados Stuffed with Chickpeas and Tahini

 Go plant-forward with your grilling and pop some avocados on the grill.
 Once they’ve reached perfection, stuff them with roasted chickpeas and drizzle them with tahini to create the ultimate side dish.

 7. Damn Delicious Vegan Potato Salad

 Potato salad is a classic side dish at barbecues, but often it’s loaded with dairy-based mayonnaise.
 This healthy recipe from Hurry The Food Up happens to be mayo-free and oil-free, so you can load up your plate with as much as you want.

 8. Mixed Berry & Whipped Coconut Cream Pie

-A raw date-nut crust—topped with light whipped coconut cream and loaded with fresh, seasonal berries—will have all of your guests coming back for seconds.
+A raw date-nut crust—topped with light whipped coconut cream and loaded with fresh, seasonal berries—will have you coming back for seconds.

 9. 4th of July Flag Cake with Coconut Whip

-Sarah McLaughlin is the New Products Editor at VegNews who plans on spending the Fourth of July grilling all kinds of plant-based eats.
+Sarah McLaughlin is the New Products Editor at VegNews who plans on spending the weekend grilling all kinds of plant-based eats.